puppeteer/puppeteer/docs/api.md

 In the case of multiple pages in a single browser, each page can have its own viewport size.

-To avoid race condition with page's logic that sniffs for viewport properties, it is recommended to call `page.setViewport` *before* navigating page to the target URL.
+`page.setViewport` will resize the page.
+A lot of websites don't expect phones to change size, so you should set the viewport before navigating to the page.

 ```js
 const page = await browser.newPage();